-Congrats to our 2016 ReStore ReUse Winners!
+Congrats to our 2017 ReUse Contest Winners!

 The purpose of the contest is to showcase innovative projects constructed predominantly of used building materials.
 Entries were judged on quality of design and execution; replicability of concept; clarity of description; and quality of photos.
-Winner received gift certificates to the Habitat ReStore.
+Winners received gift certificates to the Habitat ReStore.